ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Alx, redirections abd filters
-4. The script that displays last 10 lines of a file
+4. The script that displays 10first  lines of a file